-I am a lecturer in economics at the Open University.
+I am a senior lecturer in economics at Birmingham City University.
 I teach undergraduate courses:

 My research interest include economics of inequality, household finance, macroeconomics, monetary and financial economics, economic development, economic geography, feminist economics, and history of economic thought.